 What are padded bike shorts?

 Padded bike shorts are basically exactly what they sound like, tight-fitting shorts that are lined with padding.
 These shorts are lined with a chamois padding around your rear and crotch area, sort of like a saddle.
-The reason that riders love these shorts is pretty simple to explain, with a bit of critical thinking.
+The reason riders love these shorts is pretty simple to explain, with a bit of critical thinking.

 How do you ride?
 Are you a distance biker?
 Do you do heavy mountain biking?
-The constant jostling, chafing, and rubbing will do a number one this sensitive area.
+The constant jostling, chafing, and rubbing will do a number one in this sensitive area.
 Any rider who forgoes the shorts on a long day of hard biking will understand the results of said negligence.
 It’s not pretty.
 So bike shorts have skyrocketed up the list of ‘must own’ accessories for serious bikers.

 Like fingerprints, however, there is no perfect pair of shorts for everyone.
 We all have minor differences in our bodies in terms of size, shape, and sensitivity.
 So how can you pick the right shorts?
 Furthermore, what even MAKES UP the right pair of shorts?